Elpidoforos/RPiCanBusFuzzer/README.md

 # RPiCanBus
 This repository will keep the scripts which are developed for the purspose of the Elpidoforos Arapantonis MSc thesis in Information Security programe in Luleå University of Technology.
-The developement board which the thesis is based upon is a Rarpberry Pi with a PICAN2 module.
+The developement board which the thesis is based on a RarpberryPi with a PICAN2 module.

-log_data.py : The user will be prompted with the options, which can be found below.
-The main idea is other to be able to gather and save data or to gather data, which will be alternated and refeed back to the bus in order to confuse/fuzz the receiving node.

-There are 7 option which can be used:
+In CanBusFuzzer.py the arguments which can be used are:
-        1.Capture CAN Bus traffic,
-        2.Capture CAN Bus traffic and extract the Frame IDs, 3.Capture Traffic and Replay on the CAN Bus with random CAN data, 4.Replay Traffic from captured or random ID list (if ID list exist replay, otherwise generate IDs and replay), 5.Persistent attack with random data (if ID list exist replay, otherwise generate IDs and replay), 6.Restart the CAN Bus Interface and
-        7.Exit/Quit
+        -i   : Can intereface
+        -s   : Capture and save traffic
+        -r   : Replay traffic from log file
+        -sr  : Save and Replay traffic
+        -rid : Replay traffic with random CAN IDs

+Use: CanBusFuzzer.py -i canX -s test_file

 A log in the logfile.txt shall look like the snipset below:
 Timestamp: 1525196535.167178        ID: 0123    S          DLC: 8    ff ff ff ff ff ff ff ff